xNyaDev/game-mods/README.md

 This mod can dump the key from Rally Trophy and make the game run completely decrypted if so desired.
 Designed for use with [bfstool](https://github.com/xNyaDev/bfstool), exports the key in a compatible format.

+## xnya_retrodemo_cryptutil

+Game: Bugbear Retro Demo 2002

+This mod can dump the key from Bugbear Retro Demo 2002 and make the game run completely decrypted if so desired.
+Designed for use with [bfstool](https://github.com/xNyaDev/bfstool), exports the key in a compatible format.

 ## xnya_util